mdn/content/files/en-us/web/css/outline/index.md

 There are a few properties that affect an outline's appearance.
 It is possible to change the style, color, and width using the `outline` property, the distance from the border using the {{cssxref("outline-offset")}} property, and corner angles using the  {{cssxref("border-radius")}} property.

-The interesting feature of an outline is that it doesn't have to be rectangular.
-While dealing with multiline text, some browsers will draw an outline for each line box separately, while others will wrap the whole text with a single outline.
+An outline is not required to be rectangular: While dealing with multiline text, some browsers will draw an outline for each line box separately, while others will wrap the whole text with a single outline.

 ## Accessibility concerns